softwaremill/sttp-openai/README.md

 ```

 #### Create completion with streaming:
 The Chat Completion API features streaming support via server-sent events.
-Currently, we only support streaming using `Fs2` and `Zio`
+Currently, we only support streaming using `Fs2` and `ZIO`

 To use `Fs2` add the following import: